AurelienPichery/discoverproject_selfmade_cpp_3d_engine/README.md

 how much those issues have been studied before and how it works now.

 ## How to use
+Create a new C++ console app with Visual Studio.
+Add the file olcConsoleGameEngine.h to the folder of your vcxproj files.
+Then in your main c++ files copy paste the whole code.
-Download the project and open it with visual studio.
-You can then move with the keys "W" "A" "S" "D".
+Then you can simply run the debugger.
+You should see a cube turning around.
+You can then move the camera with the keys "W" "A" "S" "D".